Best Camera for Product Photography

 Above the handgrip of the camera, there is a monochrome LCD screen that provides instant information on camera functions and settings including exposure and battery life.

-The Canon EOS 5D Mark IV features a large sized and very comfortable hand grip with access to your most critical function buttons and command dials.
+The Canon EOS 5D Mark IV features a large and comfortable hand grip with access to your most critical function buttons and command dials.

 Thumb real estate on the rear of the camera is free of buttons yet still provides necessary access to control other features with the thumb.
 This is essential given that the majority of the control over a camera of this nature is by the thumb and index finger.

 Weighing in at 890gm, the 5D Mark IV is the heaviest of the product photographer cameras in this guide.
 While it still comes in at under 1kg, when handholding and shooting with this camera all day, fatigue is going to be a factor.